hellojwilde/hellojwilde.github.io/_posts/2009-01-06-the-eeepc-900-linux-partition-table.md

 Xandros operating system isn't a very good operating system for software development.

-Enter [Ubuntu Eee --Easy Peasy--](http://www.geteasypeasy.com/) (it was renamed due to a trademark issue).
-Essentially, it's an unofficial fork of the Ubuntu distribution of Linux made specifically for netbooks.
+Enter [Easy Peasy](http://www.geteasypeasy.com/).
+Essentially, it's an unofficial fork of Ubuntu with tweaks for netbooks.
 When version 8.04.1 of Easy Peasy came out, I tried to install it, but couldn't get my flash drive to successfully boot the LiveUSB copy of it.